michaelkolesidis/javascript-software-synthesizer-classic/README.md

 ### For versions 1.x.x

-Before the introduction of Vite in version 2.0.0, after installing the dependencies, users could run _JavaScript Software Synthesizer_ locally by using a VSCode extension like **Live Server** ([Live Server on the Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)) or Python's **http.server** module.
+Before the introduction of Vite in version 2.0.0, after installing the dependencies, users could run _JavaScript Software Synthesizer Classic_ locally by using a VSCode extension like **Live Server** ([Live Server on the Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)) or Python's **http.server** module.

 For more information, please refer to MDN's excellent article: [MDN article](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Tools_and_setup/set_up_a_local_testing_server)

 ### Demo

-There is an online demo available at [https://javascript-software-synthesizer.vercel.app/](https://javascript-software-synthesizer.vercel.app/)
+There is an online demo available at [https://javascript-software-synthesizer-classic.vercel.app/](https://javascript-software-synthesizer-classic.vercel.app/)

 ## Introduction